What to Expect

 - Olson Scholars: Olson Scholars for Social Justice is an organization that was created to commemorate Dr. Joel Olson, a Political Science professor who taught here at NAU before he passed away in 2012.
 Joel Olson was a great leader, activist, and role model to students and faculty alike, and his influence spread across the nation.
 Our mission is to continue Joel’s legacy by engaging in the community through service and education to promote social justice.
 The Olson Scholars for Social Justice is a cohort within the STAR program that works together not only to ease into the transition to college, but also to help one another find their passion and develop a high standard of educational and personal goals, as Joel had always encouraged his students and colleagues to do.

 These activities are designed to enhance your experience, but also require you to manage time effectively and prioritize responsibilities.

 If you are interested in a cohort, you must be willing to fully commit to attending the weekly activities.

 Peer advising: get advice from experienced undergraduatesRead more

 As a STAR student, a peer adviser will work with you during

-the program and throughout your first and second years at Northern Arizona
+the program at Northern Arizona

 Peer advisers are upper-level undergraduate students who